tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about Thunder** "ddc is so underrated."

-**What would success look like?** Beyond ddc becoming accurately rated and the final all-TI attendee to earn an Aegis, a victory for their coach, the ever-lovable rOtK, would be something to celebrate for Eastern and Western Dota fans alike.
+**What would success look like?** Beyond ddc becoming the last of the <abbr title="Puppey, Universe, Kuroky, ddc">Elite Four all-TI attendees</abbr> to earn an Aegis, a victory for their coach, the ever-lovable rOtK, would be something to celebrate for Eastern and Western Dota fans alike.

 # The Qualifiers

-Maybe they made the cardinal sin of changing their rosters after February 5<sup>th</sup>.
-Whatever the case, these teams
+The next ten teams came through an online qualifier within their respective regions.
+Half of them had to even go through a Bo1 madhouse open qualifier for committing the cardinal sin of wanting to change their rosters after February 5<sup>th</sup>.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/ogbanner.png" alt="Banner"></p>